 Currently, Mr Mok is a consultant in business operations and risk management.
-He holds a Bachelor of Accountancy (Honours) degree from the University of Singapore and is a Fellow of the Institute of Singapore Chartered Accountants and CPA Australia.
+He holds a Bachelor of Accountancy (Honours) degree from the University of Singapore (now known as National University of Singapore) and is a Fellow of the Institute of Singapore Chartered Accountants and CPA Australia.